Keisei 3000 series: History

 An eighth eight-car set, 3026, was delivered from the Nippon Sharyo factory in Toyokawa, Aichi in January 2013, approximately three years after the previous set was built.

 Fleet build details

 The build histories for the most recent 3000 series sets are as shown below.
 Two six-car sets, 3031 and 3032, were delivered during fiscal 2015, entering revenue service in February and March 2016 respectively.
 These trains feature interior LED lighting.

 Livery variations

 Sets 3051 to 3056 were delivered with a blue airport-access livery.

 In 2019, the livery of set 3052 was changed to match that of the then-new Keisei 3100 series trains, with four other 3050 subseries sets scheduled to be re-liveried the same way in the future.
+Set 3056 remains the last set to obtain the orange scheme.

-Starting from December 2019, 3050 subseries trains were re-liveried to match that of the 3000 series fleet.
-As of November 2021, sets 3051, 3052, 3053, and 3054 have been re-liveried.
+Starting from December 2019, 3050 subseries trains were re-liveried to match that of the 3000 series fleet, with set 3051 being the first to receive the mainline livery.